uclab-potsdam/scienceforukraine/public/pages/donate.md

 # What do we do with the money?

-**In 2024, we established a **[#ScienceForUkraine Micro Travel Grant Programme](./mtg)** for scholars affiliated with Ukrainian academic institutions**.
-The program will support academic trips, covering accommodation and travel expenses associated with active (presenting poster/oral presentation) participation in international conferences and other scientific events.
+**In 2024, we established a **[#ScienceForUkraine Micro Travel Grant Programme](./mtg)** for early-career scholars affiliated with Ukrainian academic institutions**.
+The program covers accommodation and travel expenses associated with active (presenting poster/oral presentation) participation in international conferences and other scientific events.

-By supporting this initiative you are helping us support and sustain Ukrainian academic society.
+By supporting this initiative, you are helping us support and sustain the Ukrainian academic society.